airamez/codando-live/_12_React/React.md

 #### 15. Routing

+**What is Routing in Front-End Development?**

+* Routing is the mechanism that allows single-page applications (SPAs) to navigate between different views or pages without triggering a full browser reload.
+* When a user clicks a link or enters a URL, the router intercepts the request, updates the browser's URL, and renders the appropriate component without requesting a new HTML document from the server.
+* This creates a fast, seamless user experience similar to native applications.

+**React and Routing:**

+* Unlike frameworks such as **Angular** (which includes a built-in router as part of the framework), **React does not include routing functionality out of the box**.
+* React is a UI library focused solely on building user interfaces, leaving architectural decisions like routing to developers.
+* This design philosophy gives developers flexibility to choose their own routing solution or build applications without routing altogether.

-**React Router** is the standard library for routing in React applications.
+**React Router** is the most popular routing library for React applications.
 It enables navigation between different views/pages in a single-page application (SPA) without full page reloads, creating a seamless user experience.

+* **Important Note:**:
+  * While React itself is developed by Meta (Facebook), React does **not** include built-in routing functionality.
+  * React Router is an independent third-party library created and maintained by **Remix Software Inc.** (founded by Ryan Florence and Michael Jackson).
+  * Despite being third-party, React Router has become the de facto industry standard for client-side routing in React applications.

+**Alternative Routing Approaches:**

+While React Router is the most common choice for standalone React apps, the React team recommends using full-stack frameworks that include integrated routing solutions:

+* **Next.js** (Vercel) - File-based routing system
+* **Remix** (same team as React Router) - Enhanced routing with data loading
+* **Gatsby** - Static site generation with routing
+* **Expo** - For React Native mobile apps

+For traditional single-page React applications without a framework, React Router remains the standard choice.

 **Documentation:**